Accessible Widget

 Humanity and Me, Speak Out 2017

-Our 19th annual "Speak Out 2017" was called "Humanity and Me".
-On June 2nd, 2017 we looked back at what we have done to help shape Alberta to be a better place for all.
-This year's celebration was at the Lougheed House located at 707, 13 Avenue SW.
+Our 19th annual""Speak Out 201"" was called""Humanity and Me"" On June 2, 2017, we looked back at what we had done to help shape Alberta into a better place for all.
+This year's celebration was at the Lougheed House, 707 13 Avenue SW.

 Man in summer clothes with crutches named Thomas

-One of the features of the day was a pop-up gallery.
-The gallery had shared stories and artifacts from the past that helped shaped Alberta's human rights and quality of life.
+One of the day's features was a pop-up gallery.
+The gallery shared stories and artifacts from the past that helped shape Alberta's human rights and quality of life.

-Have a look at this pride commercial called "I define me".
-A commercial created by people with disabilities about disability pride.
-This was from our social messaging campaign exploring disability pride and culture.
-The messages were created by a group of people from the disability arts.
+Have a look at this pride commercial called "I define me."
+It was created by people with disabilities about disability pride.
+This commercial was part of our social messaging campaign exploring disability pride and culture.
+A group of people from the disability arts created the messages.
 We made t-shirts, buttons, banners, and even a big bus ad and this commercial.

 The Right to Dream, Speak Out 2016

-If you want to see highlights from the day, click on the top right corner of the photo below (three dots) to open in a new tab.
+If you want to see highlights from the day, click on the top right corner of the photo below (three dots) to open a new tab.

 Held at 'The Artbox 17E' 1807, 42 Street SE.